snowplow/snowplow/docs/03_selfhosting_snowplow.md

 This guide takes you through the process for self-hosting SnowPlow.
 There are two distinct aspects to self-hosting:

-1. **Self-hosting the S3 pixel** - self-hosting the S3 pixel means that the SnowPlow tracking logs are stored within _your_ Amazon S3 account, rather than SnowPlow's
+1. **Self-hosting the S3 pixel** - so the tracking pixel is served from your Amazon S3 account, rather than the SnowPlow team's account
-2. **Self-hosting `snowplow.js`** - this means that the SnowPlow JavaScript is delivered by your servers as part of your JavaScript asset pipeline
+2. **Self-hosting snowplow.js** - this means that the SnowPlow JavaScript is hosted and served by your web server(s)

 SnowPlow makes it easy for you to self-host either the S3 pixel or `snowplow.js`, or both.
 We look at each in turn below.